AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

    procedure Child'Clone (Self : Child; To : in out Child) is begin
-      Root (To) := Root (Self);
+      Root'Clone (Root (Self), Root (To));
+      --  Copy the parent part with a direct call to the parent 'Clone, not an --  assignment.
+An assignment would also run 'Adjust on the still incomplete --  target.
+Being a definite view, this call is statically resolved.
       Free (To.B);
       To.B := new Integer'(Self.B.all);
    end Child'Clone;

+   procedure Child'Adjust
-   procedure Child'Adjust (Self : in out Child; From : Root) is begin
+     (Self : in out Child; From : Root'Class; Copied_As : Tag) is
+   begin
-      if From not in Child'Class then
+      if not Is_Descendant_At_Same_Level (Copied_As, Child'Tag) then
+         --  The assignment was made through a view above Child, so B was not --  copied and may be inconsistent with A. Re-derive it.
+Note that this --  is decided from the assignment view (Copied_As), not from From's --  type: Root (C1) := Root (C2) is partial even when From is a Child.
-         --  This was a partial assignment, fix the A / B consistency Self.B.all := Self.A.all;
+         Self.B.all := Self.A.all;
       end if;
    end Child'Adjust;